 At nine o'clock on the morning of Monday, September 25, 1978, the skies of Southern California were a clear blue, the visibility conservatively estimated at ten miles.
 Yet before two minutes more had passed, one hundred and forty-four people were to die as a result of two aircraft colliding in mid-air.

-that the primary cause of the disaster was that the Captain of PSA Flight 182 lost sight of the other aircraft and didn't clearly tell ATC that had done so.
+The lessons learned that the primary cause of the disaster was that the Captain of PSA Flight 182 lost sight of the other aircraft and didn't clearly tell ATC that had done so.

 The controllers failed to appreciate that PSA 182 lost sight of the Cessna, or even that there was some confusion as to its position.
 This should have been obivious from the radio transmission from the aircraft.